 3. Review Risk Identification Processes

 Another common problem is that risks aren’t identified as they emerge because the risk identification process stops at project initiation or (worse) just after the ink dries on the business case.
+Make sure everyone knows that spotting risks early is a good thing.
+Talk to them about the process for doing that.

 Log everything and act on it as it happens.
 These emerging risks are the ones that are most likely to prevent you hitting the business targets set for the project, far more than the ones identified at inception.